LibertyHeise/Best_Bean_Juice/README.md

 ## Extract + Transform

 Data was drawn from the Coffee Quality database to create the original CSV used in this project.
-The CSV was then loaded into
+The CSV was then loaded into a Google drive to be used simultaniously by the team.
+However, once we began working through our code for cleaning and sorting the data we realized the Google drive would not provide the correct access and switched it to a Visual Studio Code in which the original CSV files had to be downloaded from our shared GitHub repository.

+The data was extracted after being cleaned for nulls and also a quick hand-cleaning of data from the elevation column in which many entries were in the form of feet, symbols and other objects which would not have read into the dataframes properly.